With a boom in digital marketing, more people are setting up their own boutique search management agencies.

 All agencies are different, and you might have your own preference.

-Do you charge per hour, per campaign, on a percentage basis, on a monthly retainer?
+Do you charge per hour, per campaign, on a percentage basis, or on a monthly retainer?

 Are you going to charge setup fees?

-This will likely depend on a number of factors such as your previous experience with managing pay per click, your location in the world and even the industry you’re targeting.
+This will likely depend on several factors, such as your previous experience with managing pay per click, your location in the world, and even the industry you’re targeting.

-For the amount of work that goes into managing a PPC campaign, it’s a good idea to charge a monthly fee or percentage of ad spend – as an example, at least 10%.
+For the amount of work that goes into managing a PPC campaign, it’s a good idea to charge a monthly fee or percentage of ad spend – for example, at least 10%.